leangjia/blender_docs/manual/render/cycles/render_settings/motion_blur.rst

 .. seealso::

    Each object has its own settings to control motion blur.
-   These options can be found in the Object tab of the Properties editor.
+   These options can be found in the Object tab of the Properties.
    See :ref:`object setting <render-cycles-settings-object-motion-blur>` for more information.